Parent PLUS Loans: Eligibility, interest rates, and more

 For five years before your credit is pulled: You can’t have a loan default, a discharge of debts in bankruptcy, foreclosure, repossession, tax lien, wage garnishment, or a write-off of a federal student aid debt.

-If you don’t have good credit
+What if you don’t have good credit?

 No matter what the reason behind the extenuating circumstances, documenting any situation is important.
 And of course, make sure you can show how the situation has improved.